Smile-SA/gdpr-dump/CONTRIBUTING.md

    Don't forget to update the functional and unit tests accordingly.
 4. Run the tests (phpcs, phpmd, phpunit).
    All tests must succeed.
-5. Create the merge request:
+5. Create the pull request:
     - Source branch: the branch of your fork
     - Target branch: the master branch of the core repository
     - Title/description: as detailed as possible